Stanko/Stanko.github.io/content/blog/2022-05-02-svg-non-scaling-circle-and-rectangle.md

 tags = ["svg", "non-scaling", "vector", "stroke", "circle", "rectangle"]

 [extra]
-intro = "It is easy to apply non-scaling effect to strokes, but about simple shapes?" image = "/img/non-scaling-shapes.png"
+intro = "It is easy to apply non-scaling effect to strokes, but what about simple shapes?" image = "/img/non-scaling-shapes.png"

 +++